We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 To use, apply it before shampooing or apply directly to dry hair for hydration.

 People seeking hair care alternatives to products that contain hemp seed oil can choose from a number of different products.

 Shampoos, for example, can prevent damage to the hair while cleansing and treating the scalp.
 Manufacturers can formulate them to address everything from dandruff and greasy hair to frizz.

 That said, people with frizzy hair should avoid using harsh shampoos, as these can make the problem worse.

 Conditioners protect the hair by mimicking its natural outer layer.
 They can also make hair easier to comb, which reduces the risk of damage, minimizes frizz, and makes it easier to manage.

 People can also use other oils for hair care, such as olive oil, mineral oil, sunflower oil, and coconut oil.
-Researchers have found that coconut oil could prevent protein loss for both healthy and damaged hair.

 The American Academy of Dermatology recommend that people let their hair type determine their hair care practices.
 For example, a person might only use products designed specifically for their hair type, wash oily hair more often, or use conditioner regularly while concentrating on the tips of the hair.